Visitor’s Guide for All of Montana’s National Parks & National Historic Sites

 Glacier National Park is located in the Rocky Mountains of Northwest Montana.
 The park has absolutely gorgeous rugged mountain and lake views, creating the perfect venue for the outdoorsman.

 The park has over 700 miles of hiking trails, great camping, and backpacking locations.
-Be sure to head out on the Going-to-the-Sun Road, a nice scenic drive.
-Whitewater rafting, horseback riding, and wildlife viewing are other great activities for you to do.
+Be sure to head out on the Going-to-the-Sun Road for an unforgettable scenic drive.
+Whitewater rafting, horseback riding, and wildlife viewing are other great activities for you to do near the park.

-There are also many great hotels and chalets in the area that have amazing views.
-Many Glacier Hotel is the largest hotel in the park that matches this description.
+There are also many great hotels and chalets in the area that have amazing views and put you right in the heart of nature.
+Many Glacier Lodge is the most famous.
+You can learn more about Many Glacier Lodge and other accommodations in the park in our detailed Lodging Guide for Glacier National Park.

-Now for the historic sites that are operated by the National Park Service.
+Now for the historic sites that are operated by the National Park Service in Montana.

 Bighorn Canyon